gunjankarun/just50words/README.md

 Almost everything in the editor can be customized by editing the config.json file.

 WARNING: The config.json file has to be a valid JSON.
 So you will have to ensure that there are no errors in the JSON.
 In a future version I will create a UI to manage config settings.
+I strongly recommend using json editors like https://jsoneditoronline.org/ to edit and verify this json file before using it in the app.

 ## Location of the file
 ### Windows